-- Confidentiality Medical information that is shared with ECDOH contact tracers is kept confidential.
+• Confidentiality - Medical information that is shared with ECDOH contact tracers is kept confidential.
 A contact tracer may share information about an employee diagnosed with COVID-19 with a business owner, supervisor, or human resources department in order to identify and contact potential close contacts.
 Since a COVID-19 diagnosis is protected health information, businesses are advised to maintain confidentiality and avoid disclosing the identity of the employee diagnosed with COVID-19 to other staff.
-The locations of businesses with a confirmed COVID-19 will not be announced by ECDOH unless there is a concern about an exposure to the public, and we are not able to identify close contacts through our investigation. - Return to Work the BSNS wants to be sure we take appropriate steps to address the safety and work issues.
-Given a confirmed diagnosis, we ask that the diagnosed employee remain away from the workplace per guidance from their health care provider and CDC guidelines.
-According to the latest information from the CDC, those who have COVID-19 should continue home isolation until: - At least three days (72 hours) have passed since recovery defined as resolution of fever without the use of fever reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and - At least seven days have passed since symptoms first appeared
+The locations of businesses with a confirmed COVID-19 will not be announced by ECDOH unless there is a concern about an exposure to the public, and we are not able to identify close contacts through our investigation.

+Return to Work - the BSNS wants to be sure we take appropriate steps to address the safety and work issues.
+Given a confirmed diagnosis, we ask that the diagnosed employee remain away from the workplace per guidance from their health care provider and Erie County Department of Health guidelines.
+Please refer to the latest guidance at: